DLR-SC/tigl/doc/tutorials.md

 @section tuto_python Python Scripting

-See the the section @ref lib_intrernal_python_demo and take a look to the example file create_space_ship.py that explain quite well the mechanism of the internal python api.
+See the section @ref lib_intrernal_python_demo and take a look at the example file create_space_ship.py that explains the mechanism of the internal python api quite well.